Life Insurance Statistics for 2026

 Variable universal life insurance (VUL)

 These policies allow cash value allocation among various sub-accounts similar to mutual funds.
-VUL offers significant growth opportunities but introduces greater risk as values fluctuate with market performance.
+VUL offers strong growth opportunities but introduces greater risk as values fluctuate with market performance.

 VUL captures 14% of premium volume in the current marketplace and has experienced substantial growth as risk-tolerant consumers pursue higher returns despite potential volatility.

-In 2024, IUL premiums grew 4% year-over-year to reach a record $3.8 billion, driven by simplified product designs targeting middle-income and mass affluent consumers seeking retirement savings vehicles with downside protection.
+In 2024, IUL premiums grew 4% year-over-year to a record $3.8 billion.
+The growth reflects demand from middle-income and mass affluent consumers who want retirement savings vehicles with built-in downside protection.
 And whole life's market dominance has declined, though it remains the largest segment by premium volume at $5.8 billion and appeals to consumers during interest rate cuts and market volatility.

 Who Has Life Insurance?

-Baby boomers, men, Black Americans and affluent households show the highest life insurance coverage rates in America, while younger adults, women, Hispanic Americans and lower-income families remain underinsured despite expressing greater need for financial protection.
+Baby boomers, men, Black Americans and affluent households show the highest coverage rates in America.
+Younger adults, women, Hispanic Americans and lower-income households are the most underinsured, even though they're among the most likely to express a need for coverage.

 By Age Group